-Despite the dip, Twitter’s user base remains in the millions, and with such figures, it should come as no surprise that Twitter ranks among the most popular social platforms in the world.
-And while it may still pale in comparison with Facebook’s statistic of 1.96 billion daily active users, there’s no question that the reach of Twitter for any marketing campaign remains huge.
+Despite the dip, Twitter’s user base remains in the millions, and with such figures, it should come as no surprise that Twitter ranks among consumers’ favorite social media platforms in the world.
+And while it may still pale in comparison with Facebook’s statistic of 3 billion active users, there’s no question that the reach of Twitter for any marketing campaign remains huge.

 2. Twitter Demographics: Age

 Instagram, TikTok, and Snapchat may have snapped up the young demographic, but Twitter has its own unique crowd to appeal to.

-Approximately six of every ten (59.2 percent) Twitter users worldwide are between 25 and 49 years old (Statista, 2021).
+Approximately six of every ten (59.2%) Twitter users worldwide are between 25 and 49 years old (Statista, 2021).
 This paints a pretty clear picture of Twitter’s appeal to an audience that’s more mature than those of Snapchat and Instagram.

 3. Twitter Demographics: Gender

 In terms of global gender demographics, Twitter is a lot more popular among males than females.
-71.2 percent of Twitter users worldwide are male, compared to just 28.8 percent of females (DataReportal, 2022), which puts the ratio of males to females at 2.5 to one.
+71.2% of Twitter users worldwide are male, compared to just 28.8% of females (DataReportal, 2022), which puts the ratio of males to females at 2.5 to one.

 This is also reflective of the gender demographics of Twitter users in the US, but with a smaller margin.
-Twitter demographics in the US show 61.6 percent are males, as opposed to 38.4 percent females.
+Twitter demographics in the US show 61.6% are males, as opposed to 38.4% females.

 Here’s another interesting statistic to ponder when building Twitter campaigns: studies have shown that women interact more with brands on social media than men do.
 Specifically, female social media users tend to connect more with people via social media communication, while men take on a more passive approach.

 4. Average Time Spent on Twitter